1) How does remote tax preparation work?

 It depends.
 When do you need us?
-We normally accept clients from 10:00 AM to 7:00 PM, Monday through Saturday, but we can be flexible.
+Our services are by appointment only, and we normally see clients from 10:00 AM to 7:00 PM, Monday through Saturday.
+However, we can be more flexible in special circumstances.
 Contact us, and we will do our best to work with you!

 Return to Top